theonesean/aight/README.md

 ### Display Modes

 By default, `aight` will attempt to display multiple task lists (for example, multiple lists within a single Trello board) in ASCII table format, using the `listWidth` and `borderChar` settings and your terminal window width.
-If you would prefer to have multiple lists displayed one after the other, set `listMode=list`.
+If you would prefer to have multiple lists displayed one after the other, set `displayMode=list`.

 ### Task Providers